Researching the effectiveness of healthcare organisations and resources concerned with promoting, restoring and maintaining health.

 HRB 30-year Anniversary Conference

 Professor Eilish McAuliffe delivered a speech about challenging cultures and systems at the HRB National Health Research Conference.
 The conference took place in Dublin Castle on November 30, 2016.
-The full conference programme can be viewed at this link.
+Please click on this link to watch Prof. McAuliffe's presentation.
+The conference programme can be viewed at this link.

 2nd Annual HRB-TMRN Trial Methodology Symposium